Score-based Membership Inference on Diffusion Models: Experiments

 \subsection{Main results}

 \textbf{In Table~\ref{tab:ddpm}}, all DDPM baselines were trained on a member split and evaluated on an held-out split of equal sizes: \SI{25}{k}/\SI{25}{k} for CIFAR-10 and CIFAR-100, \SI{50}{k}/\SI{50}{k} for STL10-U, and \SI{30}{k}/\SI{30}{k} for CelebA, all at a spatial resolution of $32\times32$.
 We adopted the public checkpoints and splits released by SecMI for CIFAR-10/100, and retrained STL10-U and CelebA for \SI{18}{k} and \SI{60}{k} steps, respectively.
 Across all datasets and metrics, SimA achieved the best in almost all the experiments over three metrics (ASR, AUC, TPR@1\%FPR) while requiring the fewest queries, underscoring its efficiency and practical advantage.

-\textbf{In Table~\ref{tab:guided_diffusion}}, we further evaluated Guided Diffusion~\citep{dhariwal2021diffusion} and LDM~\citep{rombach2022high} at their public class-conditional ImageNet-1K checkpoints ($256\times256$).
-We find that for Guided Diffusion \textbf{SimA} has the highest ASR and AUC by a wide margin, while SecMI has a very high TPR@1\%FPR.
-For the Latent Diffusion \emph{on the same dataset and holdout}, SecMI technically has the best performance, but all methods are extremely bad, achieving less than 57 AUC and 2.3\% TPR@1\%FPR.

-\textbf{DDPM \textit{vs.} Latent Diffusion Model: } In the original LDM \citep{rombach2022high}, the encoder is a VQ‑VAE\,\citep{van2017neural}; its discrete code‑book forces quantization on patches.
-A continuous VAE \citep{kingma2013auto} is used in Stable Diffusion and passes richer detail, but still compresses pixel-level information.
-In both cases, embeddings may express high-level coarse-grained information, and pathological memorization of pixel patterns might be reduced.
-To investigate this, recap from experiments on Table~\ref{tab:guided_diffusion}, we used the same \emph{member} and \emph{held-out} sets on Guided Diffusion Model and LDM, and All other variables (seed, code, versions) are held constant.
+SimA-MC reaches the performance of SimA within 10 MC samples and outperforms within 30 MC samples.
+The performance of SimA-MC is expected to asymptotically approach that of SimA and eventually outperform it as the number of Monte Carlo samples increases.
+Notably, the Monte Carlo variant boosts the performance at the critical region, as suggested by TPR@1\%FPR.